NADIA NOVA

 but what about assets nadia senpai? i cant draw or make music

-but for even simpler solutions, for example my vn ( slime feet ) uses no art and instead free to use photos smasjhed together and music which i grabbed online that anyone else could have access to as well. making anything is about getting creative with what you have available and some of my favourite visual novels have heavy use of creative combinations like these. ( victim doll ) ( planetary attraction ) ( the great i am ) ( this superficial world ) ( paper girl chain ) (everyoine should play these all by the way.)
+but for even simpler solutions, for example my vn ( slime feet ) uses no art and instead free to use photos smashed together and music which i grabbed online that anyone else could have access to as well. making anything is about getting creative with what you have available and some of my favourite visual novels have heavy use of creative combinations like these. ( victim doll ) ( planetary attraction ) ( the great i am ) ( this superficial world ) ( paper girl chain ) (everyoine should play these all by the way.)

-there are sites like DOVA-SYNDROME for music,freesound.org and pixabay again for sound effects. these are the ones i generally use and sometimes i just throw "CC0 -thing i need-" into google and usually i have no problems finding what i need
+there are sites like DOVA-SYNDROME for music, freesound.org and pixabay again for sound effects. these are the ones i generally use and sometimes i just throw "CC0 -thing i need-" into google and usually i have no problems finding what i need

 heres a link for a directory for an overwhelming about of CC0 assets